 The Best Bulk Food Stores in Toronto

-Here are the 12 best bulk food stores in Toronto.
+When a trip to Bulk Barn just won't do, here are the best alternative bulk food stores in Toronto.

-From bags of garam masala to bins of roasted coffee beans from Tanzania, this Kensington Market staple, just a stones throw from Casa Acoreana, lives up to its name as one of Toronto's best deals for bulk nuts, dried fruit, coffee and rice.
-Almost everything is packed, sealed and priced in various size pouches so there's no need to go through the trouble (or sticker shock) of weighing your bounty.
+This Kensington Market stalwart is one of Toronto's best deals for bulk spices, nuts, dried fruit, coffee beans and rice.
+Here, you’ll find a world of dry spices pre-packed, sealed and priced in various sizes, so there's no need to go through the trouble (or sticker shock) of weighing your bounty.
 More »